ackwell/SynapticControl/README.md

 interface through which you can modify the actionsand gestures for your touchpad.

 Yes, I am aware that there is an Synaptics API I could use, but that would require more or less coding all the gestures, etc, and would require the application to constantly run in the background.
 Though I'll definately take a look into it later, this should do the job just fine in the meantime.
+(Once it's done, that is...)